R2-D2 FAQ´s

 Artoo?"

-I bought were the electronic and electrical stuff.
-All the rest was cut
+items I bought were the electronic and electrical stuff.
+All the rest

-from styrene sheet, sawed out of plywood, drilled, milled, filed,
+was cut from styrene sheet, sawed out of plywood, drilled, milled,

-etched, etc. from scrap metal, and so on.
-I guess there are several
+filed, etched, etc. from scrap metal, and so on.
+I guess there are

-thousands individual parts assembled.And some single big parts like the
+several thousands individual parts assembled.And some single big parts

-casts for the legs were so complex they took dozens if not hundreds of
+like the casts for the legs were so complex they took dozens if not

 - Building my Artoo-model wasn´t that much a